Devastating Banana Fungus Arrives In Colombia, Threatening The Fruit's Future

 One of the biggest fears of the fresh fruit industry just came true.

-A fungal disease that's been destroying banana plantations in Asia has arrived in Latin America.
+A fungal disease that has been destroying banana plantations in Asia has arrived in Latin America.

 "For me, the worst moment was [seeing] the first pictures," says Fernando Alexander García-Bastidas, a banana researcher at the Dutch company Keygene, who carried out tests confirming what had happened.